Get,

 Types of Tejpatta (Bay Leaves)

-• It is seen that there are different types of bay leaves which are used to flavor food.
+• It is seen that there are different types of bay leaves that are used to flavor food.

-• These include plants of various species like the Turkish or Mediterranean or European bay leaf (Laurus nobilus), Indian bay leaf, Californian bay leaf, Indonesian bay leaf, West Indian Bay leaf and the Mexican bay leaf.3
+• These include plants of various species like the Turkish or Mediterranean or European bay leaf (Laurus nobilus), Indian bay leaf, Californian bay leaf, Indonesian bay leaf, West Indian Bay leaf, and Mexican bay leaf.3

-• The main striking difference being that the European bay leaf has only one central vein and their leaf is shorter, narrower, and lighter in color than the Indian Bay leaf.
+• The main striking difference is that the European bay leaf has only one central vein and the leaf is shorter, narrower, and lighter in color than the Indian Bay leaf.

 • These two are commonly mistaken for each other and have almost similar properties as well.3